A Tribute to the Creative Genius of Marie Faverio

 -

-Do you have any heroes? --- People who fight to change the world and for human rights, equality and the environment, people who had to go through hell and came out victorious and now help others.
+Do you have any heroes? --- People who fight to change/improve the world and for human rights, equality and the environment; people who had to go through hell and came out victorious and now help others; people who don't become evil only because they were the victims of evil people.
+People like Elisabeth Fritzl (now using a new name) or Mary Vincent.

 -

-People you don't admire? --- People who look down on others, bullies, sex offenders and their defenders (based on prejudices against difference because those who are different are always wrong in their little mind), and even worse if their victim is a vulnerable person.
-Who cares about vulnerable people?
-It's OK to harass them.
-No, not with me.
-These people are so deplorable I cannot even comment.
+People you don't admire? --- People who look down on others to feel important, bigots, hypocrites, bullies, old people full of hatred for young talented people because they want all the attention, sex offenders (both serious and less serious/juvenile-minded ones like those who call women "little bunnies") and their defenders (based on prejudices against difference because those who are different are always wrong), and even worse if their victim is a vulnerable person.

 -

-What do you think of life in general? --- The world has fallen apart and evil is taking over.
+What do you think of life in general? --- The world has fallen apart and evil is taking over (and it is not only about wars but also daily life, particularly in "society").
 Actually, it has already taken over.
-It is a very sad world.
-If only we could show some love and solidarity at least, but most people only think about themselves.
-It is *not* a wonderful world for sure.
+It is a very sad world, with most people absolutely unable to show love and solidarity or even ashamed of them.
+It is *not* a wonderful world for sure, and there are many people who agree with me, so don't blame it on me or autism please.
 I do like being in nature though.
 Nature is wonderful.
-And I like to help the children.
+And I like to help children with my project "Faces of Angels".
 I also love animals.

 -